 While relatively simple in concept, measuring the optical properties of materials involves careful consideration of the geometrical and spectral conditions of measurement.

-Calibrations for reflectance and transmittance are offered through NIST Calibration Services.
-The measurement parameters for these calibrations are customizable, within the limits of our capabilities.
-Pricing is based on actual costs, labor and time, the number of test items, and the number of data points.
-Following the calibration, a calibration report is issued, which includes the calibration values and uncertainties for the customer-supplied test item(s).
-For information can be found at Optical Properties of Materials Measurements or contact Catherine Cooksey for a nist-quote.
+Calibrations for optical properties of materials are through NIST Calibration Services at the NIST Storefront.
+The catalog of available calibrations include: reflectance, transmittance, emittance, and surface color and appearance.
+For some services, the measurement parameters are customizable, within the limits of our capabilities.
+Pricing is based on actual costs, labor and time, and various measurement parameters.
+Each calibration results in a calibration report is issued, which includes the calibration values and uncertainties for the customer-supplied test item(s).